BetterThanTomorrow/calva/docs/things-to-do.md

 * A way to get output pasted in a Clojure-enabled editor window.

 ## Development Workflow
-* Write a basic smoke test checklist
 * Write an issues template
-* Get a unit test framework in place for the TypeScript code base.
-* Get an integration test framework in place, for automatic smoke testing.

 ## Code Maintainability
-* We have two ParEdit implementations, we should scrap paredit.js
 * We have two formatters, cljs-lib ormatter and the one in docmirror.
-  * It mmight make sense to keep both for different purposes, but we should fix whatever it is that makes us still keep the `newIndentEngine` setting.
+  * It might make sense to keep both for different purposes, but we should fix whatever it is that makes us still keep the `newIndentEngine` setting.
 * Organize Calva functionality in ”components”, more like we do with calva-fmt, ParEdit, and Clojure Warrior.
 * Get better control of Calva state.
 * Clean up extra messy parts of the code.
 Candidates: